deitch/multiwaydb/README.md

     GET /table?search={a:1,b:2}

 Search in table for records that match the value of "search" parameter.
-Parameter must be valid JSON that matches the jsql syntax of searchjs package, and should be urlencoded.
+Parameter must be valid JSON that matches the parameters passed for `search` in `db.find()` in the direct API, and should be urlencoded.
+You can include the extended search options.
+See above at "Options for Searching".

 #### PUT